june 9-12, 2016

 Still haven't had enough?
 An after hours show on the outdoor stage at Banditos will start immediately after RCPM.

-Roger Clyne’s annual Rock and Beach Soccer Tournament on the beach at Wrecked At the Reef starts at 9:00...AM that is!
-Wrecked At the Reef is located less than a mile west of the Sandy Beach condos toward Cholla Bay.
+Roger Clyne’s annual Rock and Beach Soccer Tournament on the beach at the Sonoran Sea starts at 9:00...AM that is!
+The Sonoran Sea is located next to the main stage on Sandy Beach.
 Over 100 players vie for bragging rights for a year in the name of fun.
-Even more come out to support them, watch 3 bands perform on the patio stage, take a warm swim in the Sea of Cortez or master their favorite beach games of inactivity.
+Even more come out to support them, watch a few acts take an open mic on the beach, take a warm swim in the Sea of Cortez or master their favorite beach games of inactivity.
 Proceeds benefit The Penasco Youth Sports Foundation.
 Allow a few minutes for a quick afternoon siesta, water and a well earned shower.

 Then prepare to rock your socks off again!
 Night two of The Refreshments with Brian Blush and Roger Clyne & The Peacemakers is back on the Mexican Moonshine Main Stage including more great bands, fireworks and different Refreshments and RCPM set lists from Friday night.